• Menu

 Ajijic Restaurants – Where to eat in Ajijic

 We enjoyed some great coffee and excellent cuisine at the various restaurants in Ajijic.
-Retiring in Lake Chapala has many benefits and one of them is the great restaurants and cuisines available.
+Retiring in Lake Chapala has many benefits, including the great restaurants and cuisines available.

 Cafe Black & White, Plaza Principal Open Monday to Sunday between 0830 and 2230